 The Systems > Provisioning section allows you to manage provisioning for the selected client.
-This includes managing and scheduling autoinstallation, booting the selected client, and managing snapshots of the client configuration state.
+This includes managing and scheduling autoinstallation and booting the selected client.

 The Systems > Provisioning tab is split into subtabs:

 1.2.2.16.1.
 Autoinstallation

 This section displays a list of the available autoinstallation profiles for the selected client.
 Select a time and date for autoinstallation to re-install the client.